150 $ per person

 Everything is told in English, and no previous knowledge is needed.
 The stories are guided carefully, with space to listen, imagine, and reflect.

-This is not a Viking show.
 There are no costumes, stages, or performances.

 What happens during Viking Story Night is something older and more fragile: a shared moment of listening, when voices matter more than volume and meaning is built in silence as much as in words.